SHEDRA COURSES

 Shedra Level 2: Madhyamaka Philosophical Tradition

-Shedra course: Mind and Its World II
+Shedra Course: Mind and Its World III

 Note: Unless you are repeating a shedra course, we ask that you not begin shedra in Session 2 or if you would like you can audit the course (listening without participating in questions)